 A successful historic preservation program engages property owners, residents, visitors and community groups throughout the City.
 It provides education about historic preservation, technical assistance, and financial incentives, and identifies historic resources throughout the community.
-When community members engage in preservation activities in and around designated historic resources and districts, they also help to keep historic properties in active use.
+When community members engage in preservation activities in and around designated historic resources and districts, they also help ensure historic properties remain in active use.
 This helps keep them in good repair to preserve the resources for future generations.